 - Bracket exposure when in doubt.

-7. Approaches his subject with respect
+7. Approaches their subject with respect.

-8. Is his own severest critic
+8. Is their own severest critic.

-- Ruthless in editing; end result that is much stronger
+- Ruthless in editing; end result that is much stronger.

 - Aware of when repeating self or copying others.